retooth2/xenharmlib/doc/multigen_tunings.rst

    )

-Irrational frequency ratios (like the one in the introductory example) can be created using frequency ratio arithmetics, for example the following code example creates a multi-generator quarter-comma-meantone
+Irrational frequency ratios (like the one in the introductory example) can be created using frequency ratio arithmetic.
+For example, the following code example creates a multi-generator quarter-comma-meantone
 tuning: